 We study a wide range of genres (types) of writing including fiction and non-fiction.
 Lessons follow a thematic approach using prinicples taken from Pie Corbett's Talk 4 Writing.
-Teachers use modern technologies with classic and modern texts as well as other creative starting points to stimulate high quality writing.
+Teachers use modern technology, classic and modern texts as well as other creative starting points to stimulate high quality writing.

 We practice handwriting regularly and teach the formation of letters through the Penpals handwriting families;